Competitor Comparison

 Multiple Locations Don’t Scale

-Non-Technical Staff Need Camera Access
+Non-Technical Staff Need Access

-Frigate’s interface requires technical familiarity.
 When the restaurant manager needs to check footage on a Monday morning, they need something simpler than a Docker-hosted web UI behind a VPN.

 Hardware Maintenance Is Burden